Enriched model categories and presheaf categories: Changing the categories , , and

 \subsection{Weakly unital $\sV$-categories and presheaves}

 In the sequel \cite{GM2}, we shall encounter a topologically motivated variant of presheaf categories.
-Despite the results of the previous section, which show how to compare full enriched subcategories $\sD$ of categories $\sM$ with differing enriching categories $\sV$, when seeking simplified equivalents of full subcategories of $\sV$-categories $\sM$, the choice of $\sV$ can significantly effect the mathematics, and we shall sometimes have to work with a $\sV$ in which $\mathbf{I}$ is not cofibrant.
-We shall encounter domains $\sD$ for presheaf categories in which $\sD$ is not quite a category since a cofibrant approximation $\bQ\mathbf{I}$ rather than $\mathbf{I}$ itself demands to be treated as if it were a unit object.
-The examples start with a given $\sM$ but are not full $\sV$-subcategories of $\sM$.
+Despite the results of the previous section, which show how to compare full enriched subcategories $\sD$ of categories $\sM$ with differing enriching categories $\sV$, the choice of $\sV$ can significantly affect the mathematics when seeking simplified equivalents of full subcategories of $\sV$-categories $\sM$.
+We often want the objects of $\sD$ to be cofibrant but, when $\mathbf{I}$ is not cofibrant in $\sV$, that desideratum can conflict with the requirement that $\sD$ have strict units given by maps $\mathbf{I}\rtarr \sD(d,d)$ in $\sV$.
+We shall encounter domains $\sD$ for presheaf categories in which $\sD$ is not quite a category since a chosen cofibrant approximation $\bQ\mathbf{I}$ rather than $\mathbf{I}$ itself demands to be treated as if it were a unit object.
+The examples start with a given fixed $\sM$ but are not full $\sV$-subcategories of $\sM$.
 Retaining our standing assumptions on $\sV$, we conceptualize the situation with the following definitions.
-We fix a weak equivalence $\ga\colon Q\mathbf{I}\rtarr \mathbf{I}$, not necessarily a fibration.
+We fix a weak equivalence $\ga\colon \bQ\mathbf{I}\rtarr \mathbf{I}$, not necessarily a fibration.